insios/smarthost/README.md

 ## Configuration

-You can configure smarthost in three different ways - via ENV variables, via YAML files or via low-level configuration files.
+You can configure the smarthost in three different ways: using environment variables, YAML files, or low-level configuration files.

 ### Defaults

-* Hostname is `localhost.localdomain` which will be used in `EHLO` SMTP command and in `Received: from [client] by [hostname]` mail header
+* The hostname is `localhost.localdomain`, which will be used in the `EHLO` SMTP command and in the `Received: from [client] by [hostname]` mail header
 * Networks from which clients are allowed to connect and send emails: `127.0.0.0/8, 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16`
 * No clients authentication
 * No STARTTLS support